MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-taxi-classification-explore-data.md

 1. Go the folder indicated in the STDOUT message (in the example, this is C:\temp\plots\)

-2. Open `rHistogram_Tipped.jpg` to show the number of trips that got a tip vs. the trips that got no tip.
-(This histogram is much like the one you generated in the previous step.)
+2. Open `rHistogram_Tipped.jpg` to show the number of trips that got a tip vs. the trips that got no tip (this histogram is similar to the one you generated in the previous step).

 3. Open `rHistograms_Tip_and_Fare_Amount.pdf` to view distribution of tip amounts, plotted against the fare amounts.